Standards in Europe

-But is a corridor always ‘just’ a path from A to B including waiting areas – or do corridors more and more look like open spaces like corridors/break out spaces in schools where kids also go to work in groups?
+But is a corridor always ‘just’ a path from A to B including waiting areas – or do corridors more and more look like open spaces like corridors/break-out spaces in schools where kids also go to work in groups?

 The traffic corridor

 All hospitals have corridors ‘just’ for traffic.
 Corridors where the function is to make logistics happen at all times.
-Yes – conversations take place but the overall function is transport of people, equipment or both.
+Yes – conversations take place but the overall function is the transport of people, equipment, or both.
 Acoustically these corridors are not as hard to handle as more ‘’complex’’ corridors – often it is enough to focus on low sound pressure levels and sound propagation.

 The ward corridor

 Corridors in wards used to be a path from A to B where staff members went from one patient room to another, where patients were moved (in their beds) pre- and post-operation – or where people would sit and wait in silence.
 Today it is very often that both treatment, examination, and communication happen in the same space.